-Other notable characteristics include the “super-stacks” of berms that are the most talked about feature of this trail.
+The “super-stacks” are the most talked about feature of this trail.

 Named after the Moravian community who settled in the area in 1753, the waterfall flows 60 feet across a wide rock face.
 Pack a lunch and settle down for a beautiful picnic.

-Ready for These Things to Do in Wilkesboro and Wilkes County?
+More Things to Do in Wilkesboro and Wilkes County